hubmapconsortium/portal-docs/faq.md

 <details><summary>How do I get started with using the portal? </summary>

-You can read an overview of the Portal at hubmapconsortium.org/hubmap-data/.
 The Portal is available at [portal.hubmapconsortium.org](/) and also includes documentation and a FAQ.

 </details>